 Alexandre Belloni, involved in Atmel processors related kernel development, and also one of our Yocto expert.

 Thomas Petazzoni, involved in Marvell EBU processors related kernel development, and doing a lot of Buildroot contributions.

-If you are attending, and want to know more about Free Electrons, or discuss career or project opportunities, do not hesitate to contact us prior to the conference.
+If you are attending, and want to know more about Bootlin, or discuss career or project opportunities, do not hesitate to contact us prior to the conference.
 Many of us will probably attend a significant number of talks from the Embedded track, so it should be easy to find us.